MicrosoftDocs/WSL/WSL/install-win10.md

 ```

 Make sure to replace `<distribution name>` with the actual name of your distribution and `<versionNumber>` with the number '1' or '2'.
 You can change back to WSL 1 at anytime by running the same command as above but replacing the '2' with a '1'.

+> [!NOTE]
+> The update from WSL 1 to WSL 2 may take several minutes to complete depending on the size of your targeted distribution.
+If you are running an older (legacy) installation of WSL 1 from Windows 10 Anniversary Update or Creators Update, you may encounter an update error.
+Follow these instructions to [uninstall and remove any legacy distributions](./install-legacy.md#uninstallingremoving-the-legacy-distro).
+>
+> If `wsl --set-default-version` results as an invalid command, enter `wsl --help`.
+If the `--set-default-version` is not listed, it means that your OS doesn't support it and you need to update to version 1903, Build 18362 or higher.
+>
+> If you see this message after running the command: `WSL 2 requires an update to its kernel component.
+For information please visit https://aka.ms/wsl2kernel`.
+You still need to install the MSI Linux kernel update package.

 Additionally, if you want to make WSL 2 your default architecture you can do so with this command: